-- (a) The bearing strength of a pavement intended for aircraft with apron (ramp) masses greater than 5700 kg shallbe made available using the aircraft classification number-pavement classification number (ACN-PCN) method by reporting the following information: - (1) pavement classification number (PCN), - (2) pavement type for ACN-PCN determination, - (3) subgrade strength category, - (4) maximum allowable tire pressure category or maximum allowable tire pressure value, and - (5) evaluation method.
+- (a) The bearing strength of a pavement intended for aircraft with apron (ramp) masses greater than 5700 kg shall be made available using the aircraft classification rating-pavement classification rating (ACR-PCR) method by reporting the following information: - (1) pavement classification rating (PCR), - (2) pavement type for ACR-PCR determination, - (3) subgrade strength category, - (4) maximum allowable tire pressure category or maximum allowable tire pressure value, and - (5) evaluation method. - (b) The reported PCR shall indicate that aircraft with an ACR equal to or less than the reported PCR are permitted to operate on the pavement, subject to any tyre pressure or aircraft all-up mass limitations for the specified aircraft type (s).